dhananjay93/dhananjay93.github.io/README.md

 ✨ **Analytics Engineer**
 🔧 **Data Engineer**
 📊 **Data Strategist** — Helping businesses turn data into action for 10+ years
 📍 Based in India

-✅ Open to Remote/Hybrid Opportunities
+## 🌟 About Me

+I design and build **scalable data systems** and deliver **actionable insights**.
-With a decade of experience in **Data Engineering**, **Analytics**, and **BI**, I specialize in:
+With a decade of experience across **data engineering, analytics, and BI**, I specialize in:

-- Building scalable data pipelines
+- Building robust data pipelines and automation workflows
-- Automating workflows
-- Translating raw data into business insights using EDA and Machine learning models
+- Developing dbt models and machine learning projects
-- Deciding key metrics with product managers and presenting to CXOs
+- Driving product and business metrics with product managers
+- Presenting insights and dashboards to leadership and CXOs

 🛠️ Tech Stack